demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

     4. Valid file that can be imported to Cortex XSOAR manually For example a playbook: HelloWorld.yml
     5. Path to zipped pack (could locate outside the content dir)

-* **-c, --compile**
+* **-u, --unify**

-    in case a pack was passed in the -i argument - compile the pack before upload
+    in case a pack was passed in the -i argument - unify the pack before upload

 * **--insecure**